 Disability Programs

-JFS offers various support services to adults with intellectual and developmental disabilities of all faiths in the Denver metro area.
+JFS provides a range of support services to adults with intellectual and developmental disabilities of all faiths in the Denver metro area.

 For more information, contact Alexa Feenstra, Disability Services Program Manager, at 720.248.4646.